 Ready to start?

 First things first, I strongly encourage you to transition or wean yourself from heavy eating habits prior to beginning this cleanse.
 If you don’t, you will be more likley to quit because of the huge shock you’re putting your body through.

 Secondly, I suggest preparing your lemonade as you need it.
-If this doesn’t work for your schedule, I would suggest doing so first thing in the morning to help you get through your work day.
+If this doesn’t work for your schedule, I would suggest doing so first thing in the morning to help you get through your work or school day.
 You can prepare more for the evening once you get home.